Dead Meat Theory: Why Counteroffers Rarely Pay Off

 It is that motivation that led John Q to see the XYZ Company, listen to their pitch, and interview well enough to elicit an offer.
 We must assume that John Q Executive was smart enough to carefully analyze the offer, listing and evaluating all the pluses and minuses before accepting.

 A clearly convinced John Q marched into the boss’s office to resign, only to be confronted by the counteroffer in the face of such an emotional encounter, many people would be hard pressed to remain cool and logical and focused or, the original intent, to resign and move on.

 But all the factors that preceded that moment remain unchanged.
 John needs to remember that he has decided that XYZ represents the better long term opportunity.

 - A Winner or Dead Meat?

-I trust that the reader will not be offended by the purposely outrageous phrase that I use to characterize the result of accepting a counteroffer.
-I certainly don’t regard people with so callous an attitude.
-I have found, though, that many executives in the emotional throes of a decision about whether to accept a counteroffer need to be shocked into recognition of the downside risk.
+We trust that the reader will not be offended by the purposely outrageous phrase that we use to characterize the result of accepting a counteroffer.
+We certainly don’t regard people with so callous an attitude.
+We have found, though, that many executives in the emotional throes of a decision about whether to accept a counteroffer need to be shocked into recognition of the downside risk.

 Remember, the new employer considers you a winner.
 They are the ones willing to pay a premium for our services and start you out in a higher position.
 The reasons for making the job change are rarely strictly financial and those reasons will still be there.